WW Modern Slavery Act and Human Trafficking Statement | WW UK

 Supply chain structure and activities

 The organisation already has an established due diligence programme in those areas of the supply chain where we know there may be a heightened risk of modern slavery.
 We have conducted audits by a specialist third party on the majority of suppliers in potentially the highest risk areas.
-Where no report has been completed, we will look to undertake an independent audit and in the interim period, have requested a declaration confirming their commitment to the Modern Slavery Act.
-As part of our new supplier onboarding process, we access any risk of modern slavery and will conduct audits where deemed necessary.
-It is also a requirement of any third party provider to demonstrate their compliance of the Modern Slavery Act.
+Where no report has been completed, we will look to undertake an independent audit and have requested a declaration confirming their commitment to the Modern Slavery Act.
+As part of our new supplier onboarding process, we assess any risk of modern slavery and will conduct audits where deemed necessary.
+It is also a requirement of any third-party provider to demonstrate their compliance of the Modern Slavery Act.

 We have contacted our remaining suppliers who we have perceived as low risk due to their business location, to submit a declaration on the steps they have taken both internally and in their supply chain to ensure that slavery and human trafficking is not occurring.
-The Supplier Policy also provides that all suppliers are required to allow WW representatives access to their manufacturing and storage facilities when a WW product is being manufactured or stored and moving forward, we will look to put in a programme of random visits.
+The Supplier Policy also provides that all suppliers are required to allow WW representatives access to their manufacturing and storage facilities.

 WW policies and code of conduct

 WW operates an all-encompassing set of policies which sets out clear expectations as to the conduct and behaviour of all our employees, managers and consultants with a view to promote an ethical company culture which extends to identifying any modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
 This is underpinned by key company policies and procedures including: